pb33f/wiretap/staticMock/README.md

 ## Overview

-Wiretap allows you to mock API responses by defining static mock definitions in JSON files.
-These mock definitions specify the conditions under which the server will respond with predefined mock responses instead of processing the request.
-The mock responses can either be specified directly in the mock definition or by referencing a separate JSON file.
+This feature allows static mocking of APIs in the Wiretap service by defining mock definitions in JSON files.
+It enables the server to match incoming requests against predefined mock definitions and return corresponding mock responses.
+If no match is found, the request is forwarded to the Wiretap's httpRequestHandler for further processing.

 ## How to Enable Static Mocking